Turku-Quantum-Optics/hops/README.md

 # HOPS README
 This repository provides a Python implementation of the Hierarchy of Pure States (HOPS) method [1], including both the linear and non-linear formulations.
 HOPS is a numerically exact approach for solving the time evolution of open quantum systems coupled to a non-Markovian environment composed of harmonic oscillators.
-Currently, the implementation is limited to two-level systems.

 ## Dependencies
 The implementation requires the following Python libraries: